ianbollinger/haskell-style-guide/haskell-style.md

     !ByteArray
 ```

-### Hanging Lambdas
+### Hanging lambdas

-You may or may not indent the code following a "hanging" lambda.
-Use
+You may indent the code following a "hanging" lambda.
-your judgement.
 Some examples:

 ```haskell
 bar :: IO ()